Niya05/Algebra_Projektni-zadatak-Chat-app/README.md

 ## Features

-- [x] Create text messages
+- [x] Create and send text messages with author's name and timestamp displayed
-- [x] Send text message by pressing "Enter" or the submit button (message is shown next to the name of the author)
 - [x] Every chat room member is identifiable by name and colour
 - [x] Integrate with Scaledrone to provide real-time chat functionality
 - [x] Host as GitHub repository
+- [x] A random fact about dinosaurs is displayed on every app launch
+- [x] Animated dinosaurs!

 ## Roadmap